 Click here for an index to the deeds for 418 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 Henry Fay kept the western 27 feet vacant until 1897, when he built a new home on it, designed by James T. Kelley in a closely similar style to 416 Beacon.

 By the 1892-1893 winter season, Henry and Elizabeth Fay had made 416 Beacon their home.
 They previously had lived at 330 Beacon.
-They also maintained a home in Wood’s Hole, where he was the prime mover in formation of the Wood’s Hole Golf Club in 1898.
+They also maintained a home.
+Nobska, in Woods Hole, where he was the prime mover in formation of the Woods Hole Golf Club in 1898.

-Their two unmarried children, Dr. John Lewis Bremer, Jr., a physician, and Sarah Farnsworth Bremer, lived with her at 416 Beacon.
+Their two unmarried children, Dr. John Lewis Bremer, Jr., an instructor and later professor of histology at Harvard Medical School, and Sarah Farnsworth Bremer, lived with her at 416 Beacon.
 Their third child, Samuel Parker Bremer, a dry goods merchant, had married in November of 1896 to Mabel Burrage.
 They lived at 33 Bay State Road.